andycasey/AnniesLasso/_posts/2015-12-29-add-new-project.md

 4. Enter this information in the top of your new file:

     {% highlight text %}
     ---
     layout: post
     title: "My awesome project idea"
     categories: project
     ---
     {% endhighlight %}

-4. Describe your project below using <a href="https://help.github.com/articles/github-flavored-markdown/">GitHub flavored Markdown</a>.
+5. Describe your project below using <a href="https://help.github.com/articles/github-flavored-markdown/">GitHub flavored Markdown</a>.

-5. Commit your new file to the repository using the form at the bottom of the GitHub page.
+6. Commit your new file to the repository using the form at the bottom of the GitHub page.

 That's it!
 Your project should be listed on TheCannon.io in a few minutes.
+If it's not, <a href="mailto:arc@ast.cam.ac.uk">fire Andy</a>.